forana/sinatra-chat/README.md

 * Replace the `mergeFetch` workaround with a more sane usage of Falcon
 * Resolve the TODO in app.js
 * Split app.js up into sane chunks
+* Have sinatra process sass rather than have to watch/commit